grundstein/gps/README.md

 gps

-// serve on specific host and port grs --host grundstein.it --port 443
+// serve on specific host and port gps --host grundstein.it --port 443
 ```